skumble/aws-codecommit-configure/README.md

 ```
 Goto your HOME directory
-Unzip the given ".ssh.zip"
+Unzip the given '.ssh.zip'
 ```

-Now lets test to verify it works.
+Now lets test to verify it works by running this command in 'Git Bash'.

 ```
 ssh git-codecommit.us-east-1.amazonaws.com